Find AA Meetings in Kentucky

 •Sourced from official Kentucky AA intergroups

-Kentucky's AA community spans 163 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across Kentucky, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+Kentucky's AA community includes 900 meetings across 166 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in Kentucky, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Online AA Meetings in KY